adamsilver/fdpb/03-Book-A-Flight.md

 - aria-selected?
 - Each heading is abbreviated for space and convention as we need this to work well on small screens.
 Using `abbr`, enables the abbreviation to be expanded upon in supporting browsers and assistive technology using the title attribute.
 - Live region for switching between months.

-(((In 200X, somebody wrote [Abbr hatrick](https://alistapart.com/article/hattrick), stating that whilst not many browsers support it, eventually they will.
+TODO: In 200X, somebody wrote [Abbr hatrick](https://alistapart.com/article/hattrick), stating that whilst not many browsers support it, eventually they will.
 The prediction came true.
-And it's the same approach we can take more broadly.)))
+And it's the same approach we can take more broadly.

--

 Here's the Javascript: